arekon7/AutomationApiTask/README.md

 4. After test run Extent report is generated in: "./test-report/TestReport.html".

 Mini Framework was created using Java language and REST Assured, JUnit, TestNG libraries.
+The goal of the framework is to speed development of tests and validation of APIs by abstracting repetitive code and standardizing calls for easier functional and end-to-end testing across micro-services.
 By Test cases are covered:
 * Validation of status codes (200,400,401,404)
 * Validation of response types (JSON, XML, HTML)